powerhousepro69/videoinfox/readme.md

         Logging of downloaded url lists with link and downloaded filename provided by Yt-dlp.
         Download Queue: Add unlimited Videoinfox User Download Lists to the queue for batch download.

-        Download Playlist: Download an entire playlist or browse a playlist and choose what to download.
+        Download Channel: Download an entire playlist or browse a playlist and choose what to download.

         Command Line Option:  videoinfox -u listname
         Download any url list to the directory of the list's location.